awsdocs/AWS-Kinesis-Video-Documentation/doc_source/producersdk-cpp-write.md

 + Frame data\.

 For more information about the format of the frame, see [Kinesis Video Streams Data Model](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/how-data.html)\.

+## Putting a KinesisVideoFrame into a specific track of KinesisVideoStream<a name="producersdk-cpp-write-putframeintospecifictrack"></a>

+You can use the PutFrameHelper class to put frame data into a specific track\.
+First, call the getFrameDataBuffer to get a pointer to one of the pre\-allocated buffers to fill in the KinesisVideoFrame data\.
+Then, you can call the putFrameMultiTrack to send the KinesisVideoFrame along with the boolean value to indicate the type of frame data\.
+Use true if it's a video data or false if the frame contains audio data\.
+The putFrameMultiTrack method uses a queueing mechanism to ensure that the MKV Fragments maintain monotonically increasing frame time stamps and any two fragments do not overlap\.
+For example, MKV timestamp of the first frame of a fragment should always be greater than the MKV timestamp of the last frame of the previous fragment\.

+The PutFrameHelper has the following fields:
++ Maximum number of audio frames in the queue
++ Maximum number of video frames in the queue
++ Size to allocate for a single audio frame
++ Size to allocate for a single video frame

 ## Metrics and Metric Logging<a name="producersdk-cpp-write-metrics"></a>